COMS-BC3997-SP23/website-jinkim22/status-updates.md

 - Create a backtest infrastucture, for now we've been using QuantConnect

 ## Issues
 There were some issues we faced along the way, primarily regarding the success of the underlying stock prediction algorithms.
-From experimenting with various short-term (intraday) price prediction models, such as using LSTMs, we were unable to create a model that produced reliable hourly predictions that were in any way usable (48% accuracy for guessing what the price movement will be in the next hour).
-Now, we gained some success in
+From experimenting with various short-term (intraday) price prediction models (using LSTM, random forest, and SVMs), we were unable to create a model that produced reliable hourly predictions that were in any way usable (48% accuracy for guessing what the price movement will be in the next hour).
+We are unblocked at the moment, building out other parts of the bot and validating that the returns are replicable using backtesting.